The tag slides neatly behind the scrap while the journal lies flat. Lift the page and it drops onto the table.

 - If the mouth is sealed, rebuild.
 A sealed tuck spot is faster to remake than to fight and will look cleaner than a forced slit.

-- If the page already buckled, move the new tuck 1/4 in away from the damp area and cover the failed patch with a flat label.
+- If the page already buckled, move the new tuck at least 1/4 in away from the damp area and cover the failed patch with a flat label, not another pocket.

 Final Checklist